 Cedarwood Virginian Essential Oil

-Cedarwood virginian essential oil is used extensively by the perfumery industry in fragrances for soaps, hair shampoos, aftershave lotions, men’s fragrances, deodorants, air fresheners, floor polishes, disinfectants and sanitation supplies.
+As well as being employed in aromatherapy, Cedarwood virginian essential oil is also used extensively by the perfumery industry in fragrance formulations for soaps, hair shampoos, aftershave lotions, men’s fragrances, deodorants, air fresheners, floor polishes, disinfectants and sanitation supplies.
 It is also used in food and drinks as a flavouring agent or enhancer.

-It is a slow growing evergreen tree that can reach a height anywhere between 10 to 18 metres (33-60 ft) and displays a narrow conical habit.
+The Virginian cedar tree is a slow growing evergreen that can reach a height anywhere between 10 to 20 metres (33-66 ft) and displays a narrow conical habit.
 The fibrous shredding bark is reddish-brown or grey in colour with branches that are mostly horizontal, with a thin and scaling bark.

 The needle-like green or blue-green leaves grow in pairs, and berries appear in spring that change colour as they mature, turning from a greenish-white to a dark blue-purple colour with a fine bloom in autumn.
 The common name for this tree is derived from the beautiful fragrant heartwood, which is a reddish colour and highly valuable to the furniture manufacturing industry because of its special virtues.